 Once it was safe to enter, Hardin said one electrician used a drill to punch holes in the electronic boxes so that water would have a place to drain away.

 “The water was coming down in sheets,” Sant said.
 “You sit there and think, ‘Wow.
 If this ever stops, we’ll see what we can do.’
 I walked down here thinking we were not going to be printing on this for a month.”

 The pipe that burst just happened to be the last section of 6-inch drain pipe that had not been replaced, Hardin said.
 The PVC replacement pipe was already on hand.

 Crews began using sump pumps and Shop-vacs to suck up the standing water as they waited for a plumber to install the new 6-inch drain pipe, Sant said.

-Once the water problem was stopped, crews began loading the presses about two hours late to get what’s called the preprint, or the sections of the newspaper that are not produced on deadline, rolling.
-To speed the process, crews ran both the massive older Goss press and a recently purchased, and much smaller, Quad Stack press at the same time.
+Once the water flow was stopped, crews began loading the presses about two hours late to get what’s called the preprint, or the sections of the newspaper that are not produced on deadline, rolling.
+To speed up the process, crews ran the massive older Goss press and a recently purchased, and much smaller, Quad Stack press at the same time.

 As a result of running both presses, crews were able to load the main paper at about 11:30 p.m. and the paper got printed on time, he said.